-Knowing the best way of how to avoid fungus during summer is vital for all plant owners.
+Knowing the best way on how to avoid fungus during summer is vital for all plant owners.
 Every gardener likes to invest in their lovely gardens to create heaven-like landscapes, and so you do.
-Close to summer, this good amount of investment for a facelift, might turn into a disaster if you forget or trifle pruning at the right time when your plants need.
+Close to summer, this good amount of investment for a facelift might turn into a disaster if you forget or trifle pruning at the right time when your plants need it.

 Here are some important tips to take care of your gardens for a happier summer season.